ublue-os/packages/packages/ublue-os-update-reminder/README.md

 4. When active, it monitors D-Bus for screen unlock events and shows notifications if uptime ≥ 30 days
 5. After a reboot, the trigger file automatically disappears (tmpfs cleanup) and notifications stop

-This approach uses systemd's `ConditionPathExists` to avoid running unnecessary services while providing responsive notifications.
-State is stored in `/run/user/` which automatically cleans up on reboot.

 ## Components

 ### Systemd Services